jgreenberg3/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A: Map() is faster and returns a new array, whereas forEach() is slower and can change the original array without creating a new one.

 2. What is the difference between a function and a method?

+A: Functions and methods are both functions; however, a method is a function that belongs to an object.

 3. What is closure?

+A: Closures are the practice of an inner function having access to the scope of the outer function, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+A: The 4 rules of the 'this' keyword are: implicit binding, explicit binding, window/global object binding, and new binding.

 5. Why do we need super() in an extended class?

+A: We need it to pass any new attributes back up to the constructor of the parent object.

 ## Project Set up